Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 sudo dnf install git-all curl
 ```

-The Git website includes installation instructions for [other Linux and Unix distributions](https://git-scm.com/download/linux).
+The Git Web site includes installation instructions for [other Linux and Unix distributions](https://git-scm.com/download/linux).

 <a name="configure-git"></a>
 ## Configure Git